davidclin/custom-pc-build/README.md

 # Troubleshooting
 [Troubleshooting a PC with no POST or on display](https://www.youtube.com/watch?v=0wDUN1DqRrw)<br>
 [Why there is no display when plugging HDMI without a dedicated GPU](https://www.quora.com/Can-a-Ryzen-5-5600X-run-without-a-GPU)
+If you're able to POST and enter BIOS but the power supply and GPU fans suddenly stop, make sure the heat sink is installed on the CPU to prevent overheating.<br>
+The motherboard will try to protect the CPU if it gets too hot and it will quickly if there is no heat sink!

 # Terms
 <pre>
 ATX  ATX stands for Advanced Technology Extended, and it is the most common and standard motherboard